Digital Marketing vs. Public Relations

 SEO and PR

-The best way to drive SEO value and domain authority is through securing high-quality links, which you can do through online PR.
-While SEO was not always something that fell into the realm of PR, digital marketing and PR professionals have realized the important role PR plays in helping the SEO team boost results.
-When PR focuses on online placements, they’re able to secure links to specific pages on client’s websites and work with SEO to decide how to position those links and ensure solid SEO value, thus increasing a client’s website domain authority.
+The best way to drive SEO value and domain authority is through securing high-quality links, which you can do through a online PR effort.
+While SEO was not always something that fell into the realm of PR marketing, digital marketing and digital PR experts have realized the important role PR plays in helping the SEO team boost results.
+When a PR team focuses on online placements, they’re able to secure links to specific pages on client’s websites and work with SEO to decide how to position those links and ensure solid SEO value, thus increasing a client’s website domain authority.
 Securing coverage and links on authoritative sites is not only a great way to assist the efforts of your SEO team but also a huge win for PR in driving brand awareness.

 Paid Social and PR